Professor Peter Roberts, Chair

 Kiran Bali MBE JP, Commissioner

-Kiran is a global organizational leader and activist in the areas of environmental justice, women’s empowerment, interfaith understanding, and peacebuilding through multidisciplinary approaches.
-Kiran is the Global Chair of the world's largest interfaith grassroots network in 111 Countries, the United Religions Initiative which promotes cooperative action.
-Kiran was honoured with the Member of the Most Excellent Order of the British Empire (MBE) accolade in 2008 and has received a number of international awards for her achievements.
-Tackling climate change through advocacy and empowering grassroots communities with knowledge and tools, she launched the Global Hindu declaration on climate change, is leading local initiatives and continues to inspire action across the world.
+Kiran is a global organisational leader and activist in the areas of environmental justice, women’s empowerment, interfaith understanding, and peacebuilding through multidisciplinary approaches.
+She is the Global Chair of the United Religions Initiative which promotes cooperative action.
+Tackling climate change through advocacy and empowering grassroots communities with knowledge and tools, she launched the Global Hindu declaration on climate change, and leads several local initiatives.

 Tony Newham, Commissioner